carozy797/SANITATION_INFRASTRUCTURE_HEALTH/README.md

 **Challenge**

-Dataset has many missing values due to soe households not answering the survey sen to them.
+Dataset has many missing values due to some households not answering the survey sent to them.